sbt/website/src/reference/reference/plugin.md

 ### projectSettings

 In an appropriate namespace, define your auto plugin object by extending `sbt.AutoPlugin`.
-With auto plugins, all provided settings are provided by the plugin directly via the `projectSettings` method.
+With auto plugins, settings are provided by the plugin directly via the `projectSettings` method.
 Here's an example plugin that adds a task named `hello` to the subprojects:

 ~~~admonish example title="src/main/sbthello/HelloPlugin.scala"
 ```scala